roq-trading/roq-algo/src/roq/algo/spreader/README.md

 How to manage various error conditions?

-How to avoid spoofing (will result in working orders updating too often, we need some way to slowly update working orders when the price is improving)
+How to avoid spoofing?
+Will result in working orders updating too often, we need some way to slowly update working orders when the price is improving.
+However, we want to update quickly when the price is worsening